nexiality/documentation/release/nexial-core-v3.0.changelog.md

   the presence of one or more locators.
 - explicitly use `nexial.web.alwaysWait` system variable to trigger Selenium's fluent-wait strategy.
 - change default value for `nexial.web.pageLoadWaitMs` to 15 seconds (instead of 10 seconds).
+- additional arguments set to chromedriver to remove the "Chrome is being controlled by automated test software" warning.

+[webalert]
+- [`storeText(var)`](../commands/webalert/storeText(var)): logic change - this command no longer returns FAIL when no alert text can be found; it now simply removes the specified variable when no alert dialog is found or when dialog contains no text.

 ### [webcookie commands](../commands/webcookie)